Doctoral Student Seminar Rules

 If you approach this as only a formality, that is fine with us.
 But you are still expected to fulfill this requirement.

-- Every doctoral student must give once an academic year (October to June of next calendar year) a presentation in English about their project
+- Every doctoral student must give once an academic year (October to June of next calendar year) a presentation in English about their project.
+This applies for all students, regardless of whether they entered the PhD program in the summer or winter semester.
+Please see dedicated section for summer students below.

-- This can be done during the autumn student retreat or during the department seminars in places reserved for student talks
+- The autumn student retreat (usually in October) or during the department seminars in places reserved for student talks

 - You and you alone are responsible for making sure you give your annual talk and submit this information to the organizer(s) of the seminar.
 The organizer(s) WILL NOT chase you around to make sure you do this.
 If you have no documentation that you have not done this, no one will sign your index that you fulfilled this requirement.